10 Best U.S. Virgin Islands Experiences

 One we like: A kayaking trip to historic Hassel Island, offered by Virgin Islands Ecotours.
 About 95 percent of this island, visible from Charlotte Amalie, is owned by the National Park Service.
-Once you get there, you can tour the ruins of Fort Willoughby, a British fort that dates to Napoleonic times, and explore the Creque Marine Railway, which is currently undergoing renovation.
+Once you get there, you can tour the ruins of Fort Willoughby, a British fort that dates to Napoleonic times, and explore the Creque Marine Railway.

 Camp in the Rain Forest

 At one time, the Rockefeller family owned large portions of St. John; Laurance Rockefeller donated the land to the National Park Service in 1956.
 A luxe vibe still remains on parts of the island, including the tony Caneel Bay Resort and numerous private villas scattered among the hills.

 The antidote?
 Booking a tent at one of the two campgrounds on the island.
 Cinnamon Bay, part of Virgin Islands National Park, offers the more rustic experience, although you still have access to services such as showers, cafes and water sports rentals.
 On the island's east side, Concordia Eco-Resort features eco-tents more for "glampers" for whom solid walls, a pool and Wi-Fi make outdoor life more attractive.

 Get a Taste of the Islands